opnfv/apex/docs/installation-instructions/introduction.rst

 images and configuration files to execute an OPNFV deployment.
 Either method will prepare a host to the same ready state for OPNFV deployment.

-``opnfv-deploy`` instantiates an RDO Manager Instack VM server using libvirt as its provider.
+``opnfv-deploy`` instantiates an RDO Manager Undercloud VM server using libvirt as its provider.
 This VM is then configured and used to provision the OPNFV target deployment (3 controllers, n compute nodes).
 These nodes can be either virtual or bare metal.
 This guide contains instructions for